Post-Secondary Student Registration Checklist

 Meet with your high school counselor and determine which program is the best fit for you.

 Work with your high school counselor and fill out the online application.
-They will have the link specific for your school.
+They will have the link specifically for your school.
 Be sure to review program fees and agreements prior to submission.

 - APS High School Students must complete the application provided to them by their high school counselor.